sergiy-petrov/orm/docs/configuration.rst

 ==========

 Extensions can be enabled by adding them to this array.
-They provide additional functionality Entities (Timestamps, Loggable, etc.)
+They provide additional functionality to entities (Timestamps, Loggable, etc.)

 To use the extensions in this sample you must install the extensions package.